Lead shielding: Wear

 Protection of the reproductive organs with a lead rubber apron is considered important because DNA changes to sperm or egg cells of the patient may pass on genetic defects to the offspring of the patient, causing serious and unnecessary hardship for child and parents.

 The thyroid gland is especially vulnerable to x-ray exposure.
 Care should be taken to place a lead apron over the thyroid gland before taking dental radiographs.
 Aprons used for dental imaging should include thyroid collars.
 However, in poorer or loosely regulated countries, possibly due to the cost of such equipment (approx. 40 USD), no such lead protection is given to the patients themselves, though the operators do get out of the x-ray room for their own safety.

 The correct thickness of lead-equivalent (Pbeq) wear will depend on how long and how often the person is working in an exposed environment.
 The minimum requirement is to wear 0.25 mm Pbeq when not behind lead shielding.
 In a theatre using fluoroscopy (e.g. orthopaedics, cardiology or interventional radiology) 0.35 or 0.5 mm lead may be appropriate because of the higher KV employed, and on proximity to the primary beam.

+Medical construction applications

+Lead shielding plays a crucial role in the construction of medical imaging and radiation therapy facilities, such as x‑ray and CT rooms.
+These environments must be designed to prevent scatter and leakage radiation from exposing adjacent areas, particularly spaces occupied by staff or the public.
+To achieve this, lead is commonly incorporated into structural materials, including lead-lined drywall, plywood, and sheet lead barriers placed within walls, ceilings, and doors.

+Determining the correct shielding thickness is guided by several factors, including radiation energy levels, equipment type, room layout, and adjacent occupancy.
+National and international standards (such as those from the NCRP and ICRP) provide calculations and guidelines for required lead equivalency.